 - 1 tablespoon fresh parsley, (more for garnish)

 - 1 tablespoon unsalted butter

 - Heat oil in a large skillet over medium-high heat.
-Add pork to pan in a single layer (you will likely have to do this in batches depending on the size of your skillet) and cook for 2-3 minutes per side or until internal temperature reaches 145ºF.
+Add pork to pan in a single layer (you will likely have to do this in batches depending on the size of your skillet) and cook for 2 to 3 minutes per side, or until internal temperature reaches 145ºF.
 Remove from pan and place on a plate and cover with foil.
 Repeat with remaining pork.

-- Reduce heat to medium and add shallots to the same pan (add another 1/2 to 1 teaspoon olive oil if pan is too dry) and cook for 2-3 minutes or until translucent.
+- Reduce heat to medium and add shallots to the same pan (add another ½ to 1 teaspoon olive oil if pan is too dry) and cook for 2 to 3 minutes or until translucent.
 Add garlic and continue to cook for 1 minute or until fragrant.
 Add flour, and cook while stirring constantly, for 1 minute.